LevieTech/ReactToDo/notes.md

 - npm install @mui/material @emotion/react @emotion/styled

 ## Some of Leigh's Notes
--Can we make a button to mark complete on the card? w/o having to go into the edit form?
--Do conditional rendering based on priority level and completion status -Add content to info page
+-Add content to info page
 -Work on readme
 -Don't forget to remove all excess code in each component and any excess files -remove bold text on task name on edit task form
--add some spacing between the header and nav on edit/add task forms -Struggling to figure out the hover effect on MUI buttons and icons.. there is a super subtle effect currently but I need to figure out how and where to override that.
+-add some spacing between the header and nav on edit form after the code is pushed.
+Also need to change the start date text to shrink.
+-Struggling to figure out the hover effect on MUI buttons and icons.. there is a super subtle effect currently but I need to figure out how and where to override that.